davidhalvorsen/Introns_Exons_and_Promoters/README.md

 ...
 I'm pretty sure that it's NCBI Reference Sequence: XM_452728.1, titled "Kluyveromyces lactis uncharacterized protein (KLLA0_C11825g), partial mRNA" BECAUSE that entry has this note "cerevisiae YDR082W STN1 Protein involved in telomere length regulation functions in telomere metabolism during late S phase."
 S. ceriviasa yeast was easier to find cause it's got stn1p in the title :) https://www.ncbi.nlm.nih.gov/nuccore/NM_001180390.1

 #### Attempt to Replicate Lyer 2005 Figure 4
 I used the R msa library to align the three yeast organism STN1 proteins that were obtained above.
+I'm not too happy with this alignment :( The authors state that "The protein sequences were aligned in ClustalW using default values."
+HOWEVER, the R msa package that I used was set to use ClustalW default values and it didn't replicate Figure 4 from Lyer 2005.
+The protein sequences seem to match (at least by eye).
+I'm not really sure where I went wrong here.
+I've only played with sequence alignment a little bit, so I'm probably doing something wrong.
+Anyway, here's the code:

 ```r
 setwd("/media/david/Linux/Introns_Exons_and_Promoters/Yeast_STN1_ALT/Proteins")